 NBCC continues work on its Artemis Projects® - a series of collaborations among patient advocates and researchers from diverse perspectives.
 The purpose of these collaborations is to develop strategies, research plans and timelines for answering key breast cancer questions.
 As part of these projects, NBCC is awarding seed grants to allow scientists to begin the research required in each of the key areas identified in the collaborative research plans.

 The first of the Artemis Projects® was launched in 2011 and brought together a group of advocates and scientists to take a strategic, systematic yet broad approach to the development of a breast cancer preventive vaccine within five years.
-A second Artemis Project® on Metastasis was kicked off in June 2013 focus on tumor dormancy and intervening in the metastatic process.
+A second Artemis Project® on Metastasis was launched in 2013 and focuses on tumor dormancy and intervening in the metastatic process.

 In addition, NBCC continues to track the state of breast cancer as well as the status of NBCC’s work to end breast cancer through our Annual Progress Reports.
 These Reports hold us and the entire breast cancer community accountable and provide transparency to our efforts.
-NBCC’s third Annual Progress Report, released in October 2013, documents the Coalition’s activities since the 2011 Baseline Report and the Second Annual Progress Report, which was released in August 2012.
 NBCC has also released a Breast Cancer Deadline 2020® Blueprint which outlines NBCC’s detailed plan to achieve the Breast Cancer Deadline 2020® goal of knowing how to end breast cancer.

 For more information on this or NBCC's other legislative priorities, please contact Dana Richter, NBCC Director of Government Relations at drichter@BreastCancerDeadline2020.org or (202) 973-0595 or refer to NBCC's website at www.BreastCancerDeadline2020.org.